Rudolf Grauer

 Rudolf Grauer (20 August 1870, Hellbrunn, Salzburg – 17 December 1927, Vienna) was an Austrian explorer and zoologist.

 He conducted zoological investigations in British East Africa (present-day Uganda) in 1905, German East Africa in 1907, and in the Belgian Congo (1910–11).
 In 1910 he was among the first Europeans to come in contact with the Mambuti.
+He died from actinomycosis, which he had contracted in Africa.
 His African collections are housed at the Naturhistorisches Museum in Vienna.